foxiae/foxiae/test.md

   overlay_filter: "0.4"
   overlay_image: nebula.jpeg

-excerpt: "Learning can be overwhelming - especially learning something new.
+title: "Learning can be overwhelming - especially learning something new.
 When you're drinking from the information fire hydrant, you need to talk about it."

 intro:
-  - excerpt: 'Welcome to Too Many Inforamtions.'
+  - title: 'Welcome to Too Many Informations.'
 feature_row:
   - image_path: unsplash-gallery-image-1-th.jpg
     alt: "placeholder image 1"